Dallas/Fort Worth Bucket List: 50 Big Things Happening in the Metroplex

 The Texas Rangers are the American League team for Texas, and catching a game at Globe Life Park is a real treat.
 The Stadium may be fairly new compared to other baseball diamonds in the country, but it has some nice historic touches.
 The home plate and bleachers came from the old Arlington Stadium.
 The field offers great views from almost any seat, and if you sit in the outfield you have a pretty good chance of catching a home run, because the field has a reputation for being very friendly to hitters.
 The Rangers also have a unique tradition of having girls with large Texas state flags run across Greene’s Hill, the sloped turf behind center field, every time the Rangers score a run.

 Ice hockey may be the last thing you think of when you think of Texas, but you won’t want to miss a Dallas Stars game at the American Airlines Center.
 Sure, no one in Texas goes ice skating outdoors in the winter, but the Stars are a competitive team, and have actually won a Stanley Cup, which is something that other more established teams haven’t been able to pull off.
-In the 2016 season, a talented roster helped propel them to win their first Central Division title, and they finished with the best record in the Western Conference.
+This season, a talented roster helped propel them to win their first Central Division title, and they finished with the best record in the Western Conference.
 The fans are fun to be around, and the team has several traditions that help get everyone amped up.
 As it turns out, Texas is a hockey state.

 The Dallas-Fort Worth area is famous for more than just professional football–there’s a significant college football following too.
 The Metroplex is home to several schools with prestigious Division One football programs.
 The Texas Christian University Horned Frogs play ball at Amon G. Carter Stadium in Fort Worth, and Southern Methodist University Mustangs play at Gerald J. Ford Stadium in Dallas.
 Finally, while not in the immediate Dallas-Fort Worth area, the Baylor University Bears play just a little over an hour South in Waco, TX.
 All of these teams are usually competitive year after year, and while catching professional football may be exciting, there’s nothing quite like seeing a great college football game.